Death Line: Casting

+Filming

-Aldwych (formerly Strand) Underground Station was used for underground sequences, as it was only open for weekday Peak services since 1962, and was subsequently closed completely in 1994.
-Puzzlingly the shots of the platform at "Russell Square" show the exit sign stating "Way Out and to District Line" – there's no connection to the District Lane at Russell Square.
-The sign had a section blacked out.
-It would normally read "Way out and to Temple Station (District Line)".
+Aldwych (formerly Strand) station was used for underground sequences, as it was only open for weekday Peak services since 1962, and was subsequently closed completely in 1994.
+The shots of the platform at Russell Square show the exit sign stating "Way Out and to District Line", but there is no connection to the District Line at Russell Square.
+The sign had a section blacked out: it would normally read "Way out and to Temple station (District Line)".
 Temple station was the nearest station on the District and Circle line to Aldwych.

 Release

 Death Line premiered in London on 17 November 1972 as a double bill with The Triple Echo and was later released in the United States under the title Raw Meat on 3 October 1973.
 In the United States, it was released in an edited cut to avoid an X rating.
-American International Pictures, the film's distributor, retitled the film for its American release, along with a marketing campaign that made it appear as though it were a zombie film.
+American International Pictures bought the film out from the financiers in what Sherman called "some cross-collateralization".
+AIP distributed it in the States by completely cutting the film down (with re-dubbing), retitled the film for its American release, and did a marketing campaign that made it appear as though it were a zombie film.
+Sherman has gone on record as stating his bitterness with how AIP treated the film, with the poster in particular being one he quite despised for having nothing to do with the actual movie.
 In Los Angeles, it was paired as a double bill alongside the comedy-horror film Cannibal Girls (1973).

 Home media

 Metro-Goldwyn-Mayer (MGM) released the film on DVD in North American on 26 August 2003.
 A region 2 edition of the film was released in the UK by Network on 3 April 2006.
-On 5 April 2011, the film was re-released on DVD in a six-film set alongside other MGM horror titles, such as Pumpkinhead (1988), Dolls (1987), Scarecrows (1988), Sometimes They Come Back (1991), and Invasion of the Body Snatchers (1978).
-On 27 June 2017, Blue Underground released the film in a Collector's Edition Blu-ray & DVD combination pack.
+On 5 April 2011, the film was re-released on DVD in a six-film set alongside other MGM horror titles, Pumpkinhead (1988), Dolls (1987), Scarecrows (1988), Sometimes They Come Back (1991), and Invasion of the Body Snatchers (1978).

+On 27 June 2017, Blue Underground released the film in a Collector's Edition Blu-ray and DVD combination pack.
 On 27 August 2018 the film was released on Blu-ray in the UK by Network.
 This version is notable for featuring the original 'X' certificate card from the BBFC at the start of the film.
+Blue Underground reissued the film in 4K UHD Blu-ray on 30 September 2025.